quil-lang/quil/spec/Quil.md

 Each frame has a frequency which is tracked throughout the program.
 Initially the frequency starts out as not defined.
 It may be set or shifted up and down.

-Frequency must be a floating point real number.
+Frequency must be a positive real number.

 ```
 SET-FREQUENCY 0 "rf" 5.4e9